asmcup/runtime/README.md

 ## Virtual Machine

-Robots are powered by a simple virtual machine with a simple RISC instruction set for managing memory and a stack.
+Robots are powered by a simple virtual machine with a RISC instruction set for managing memory via a stack.
 The instruction language supports native operations on 8-bit integers and 32-bit floats.